avaneev/biteopt/README.md

 considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs at different random seeds.
-When using this method, the required iteration budget usually increases by a factor of M<sup>0.5</sup>, but the number of required optimization attempts usually decreases.
+When using this method, the required iteration budget usually increases by a factor of M<sup>0.5</sup>, but the number of the required optimization attempts usually decreases.
 In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its `M` parameter.
 For some complex functions the use of